dodojajana/EasyFly/README.md

 # EasyFly
-Final project for a Programming mobile applications class
+Final project for a Programming mobile applications class.

+The project was made using web technologies html, css, javascript.
+Then we used PhoneGap and Cordova to build it as mobile application.